n8n-io/n8n-docs/docs/source-control/understand.md

 # Understand source control in n8n

-!!! note "New to Git and version control?"
+!!! note "New to Git and source control?"
 	If you're new to Git, don't panic.
 You don't need to learn Git to use n8n.
 This document explains the concepts you need.
 However, you do need some Git knowledge to set up the environments, and to copy work between environments, as this happens in your Git provider.

-!!! note "Familiar with Git and version control?"
+!!! note "Familiar with Git and source control?"
 	If you're familiar with Git, don't rely on behaviors matching exactly.
-In particular, be aware that version control in n8n doesn't support a pull request-style review and merge process (unless you do this outside n8n in your Git provider).
+In particular, be aware that source control in n8n doesn't support a pull request-style review and merge process (unless you do this outside n8n in your Git provider).
 Read the [Environments in n8n](#environments-in-n8n) section to understand how n8n uses Git to support environments.

 ## Source control patterns